 This lens has a two-position focus distance range limit switch that, in addition to enabling the full focus distance range, allows distance selection to be limited to 8.2' (2.5m) - ∞, with the narrower range potentially decreasing focus lock times.

-Two Lens Function buttons are provided at convenient positions for horizontal and vertical orientation use.
+Two Lens Function buttons are provided at locations convenient for horizontal and vertical orientation use.
 By default, the buttons provide the AF stop function, locking focus at the currently selected distance, permitting a focus and recompose technique.
 However, they can be programmed for numerous other functions.

 Here is a partial list of functions assignable to the Lens Function buttons: